 However students may wish to refer to an exercise physiology textbook, of which there are many.
 A well regarded text is Exercise Physiology: Theory and Applications to Fitness and Performance by Scott Powers and Edward Howley (6th Ed, McGraw-Hill).

-The class will comprise lecture videos ~9-20 mins in length and integrated quiz questions at the end of each module.
+The class will comprise lecture videos and integrated quiz questions at the end of each module.
 Lecture notes and selected readings will be provided.
 Optional, additional assignments can be undertaken, but the final exam is compulsory.

 Will I get a Statement of Accomplishment after completing this course?